tetherless-world/sdd/tutorial.md

 ### Properties

-In order for this approach to be ontology agnostic, we allow the user to customize the proper
+In order for this approach to be ontology agnostic, we allow the user to customize the properties used throughout the mapping process.

 In order to learn more, see the Property customization <a href="documentation#property-customization">documentation</a>.